Skip to content

 5. Consider your resuscitation fluid

 You may have heard the phrase ‘(ab)normal saline’ before.
-Sure, one bolus with 0.9% saline is probably fine, but we should be reaching early for a balanced crystalloid like Hartmann’s or Plasmalyte, and probably from the outset.
+Sure, one bolus with 0.9% saline is probably fine, but we should reach early for a balanced crystalloid like Hartmann’s or Plasmalyte, probably from the outset.

-Francesca has a pure metabolic acidosis and is trying to compensate by dropping her PaCO2.
-(Ab)normal saline is 0.9% NaCl – that’s one chloride ion for every sodium ion.
+Francesca has pure metabolic acidosis and is trying to compensate by dropping her PaCO2.
+(Ab) Normal saline is 0.9% NaCl—that’s one chloride ion for every sodium ion.
 Chloride binds with hydrogen to form HCl, hydrochloric acid.
 Giving Francesca more acid in the form of chloride will plunge her pH lower.
 This will cause her to hyperventilate to compensate further, which will tire her out faster.

 6. Have a strategy for your emergency treatment of hyperkalaemia